luislhsc/dns_mapper/README.md

 `docker-compose up`

 You can use the API using Postman e.g. GET of `http://0.0.0.0:3000/dns_records?page=1&included=ipsum.com, dolor.com&excluded=sit.com`
-The DB will be seeded with the doc examples.
+The DB will be seeded with the examples in doc.